bluewitch/dwulf-manifesto/EagleDAO/CapitalAquisitions.md

 - NFC engineering for tap to pay function for Polkadot App

 ## Web3 Grants
 Primarily sourced from Parity funding, but may also include grants from other chains and sister chains.
+Tanssi infra is favored for business chains, Polkadot open-sourced granst will favor out NFC system for Polkadot App.
 - [Tanssi Sister-Chain](https://www.tanssi.foundation/tanssi-grants-program)
 - [Polkadot Open Source Grants Bounty](https://github.com/PolkadotOpenSourceGrants/apply?tab=readme-ov-file)
 -

 ## Donations
 $DOT and $BTC donations are always accepted and honored.
 There can be no greater gift than one from the heart.
 Help the Eagle spread its wings.

 ***for $DOT***